-It is time to accept the reality that Israel simply does not want a sovereign Palestinian state – and consider its serious implications
+Why Israel does not want a sovereign Palestinian state

 How many Israeli settlers – or settlement houses – until a two-state solution is impossible?
 That's the question we should be asking our politicians, who frequently refer to a "closing window of opportunity" for a Palestinian state in light of Israeli "facts on the ground".